mndiayegithub/mini-projet-ansible/README.md

 Mini - project Ansible
 =========

-Configuration and deployment of a Apache Web Server with Ansible and Docker.
+Deployment of a Apache Web Server with Ansible and Docker.